 Omnichannel strategies have moved past the hype.
 A growing number of companies are recognizing the importance of delivering a seamless experience to customers across channels.
 However, few companies have implemented an omnichannel approach to their business operations because it’s very difficult to connect channels that were created independently of each other.
 But tracking technology, such as third-party cookies or anonymous identifiers, makes it easier to share customer records between departments and provide that elusive seamless experience from channel to channel.

 For example, when a customer searches a brand’s website and then calls the customer service department or uses live chat, tracking cookies can tie the customer’s behavior on the website to a CRM system.
-And, if the agent were to connect the customer with a sales associate, the associate would already have the relevant records so the customer would not have to repeat any information.
+And, if the associate were to connect the customer with a sales associate, the associate would already have the relevant records so the customer would not have to repeat any information.

 3. Mobile Innovations Provide Convenience

 Mobile technology has become ubiquitous.
 Local mobile searches are expected to exceed desktop searches for the first time in 2015, according to eMarketer.
 For many people, smartphones and tablets are their primary tools for accessing digital information and services.
 As a result, a trend that we can expect to see is more innovation around mobile payments and geofencing.